 It’s important to get professional help if you feel like you can’t cope with the loss on your own.

-It’s time to get professional help if you or a friend experiences any of the following:
+If you or a friend experiences any of the following, it’s time to get professional help:

 - Spending a lot of time alone, instead of with friends and family

-- Changes in sleeping or eating, or lack of interest in normal, daily activities
+- Having changes in eating or sleeping habits, or lack of interest in normal, daily activities

 - Using drugs and alcohol to numb your feelings